This tool helps web authors format content without knowing a lot about HTML.

 Create a list in which each item is marked with a bullet point.
 After you hit “enter” to start a new bulleted item, you can use the “tab” key to indent to a new level, or “shift-tab” to outdent (jump back to a higher level).

 Although there’s no technical limit on how many levels you can include in a bulleted list, it’s nearly impossible to imagine a scenario in which you need more than 3 or 4.

-This tool allows you to add headings to your content.
+This tool allows you to add headings and subheadings to your content.
 It’s important to use headings in numerical order to ensure your content makes sense to search engines and screen readers.

-Heading formatting and accessibility: Heading formatting isn’t just about about how text looks.
-They also imply connections between content.
+Heading formatting and accessibility: Headings and subheadings imply connections between content.
 For example, titling a section with Heading 3 will imply that it is a subsection of an earlier Heading 2.

 Titles are Heading 1